Elmedin Konaković: Political career

-In 2004, Konaković joined the Party of Democratic Action (SDA) and was elected to the local council of the Centar municipality in Sarajevo.
-At the 2008 municipal elections, he ran for municipal mayor of Centar, but with no success.
-After the 2010 general election, he entered the Sarajevo Cantonal Assembly and became chair of the SDA MPs caucus.
+Konaković joined the Party of Democratic Action (SDA) in 2004, and was elected to the local council of the Centar municipality in the capital Sarajevo.
+In the 2008 municipal elections, he unsuccessfully ran for municipal mayor of Centar.
+He was elected to the Sarajevo Canton Assembly in the 2010 general election and became chair of the SDA MPs caucus.

-On 23 March 2015, Konaković was appointed Prime Minister of Sarajevo Canton.
-He was removed from the post in March 2018, after he had decided to leave the SDA.
-Konaković then set up his own People and Justice party, and was elected speaker of the Sarajevo Cantonal Assembly after the 2018 general election, serving until January 2020.
+On 23 March 2015, Konaković was appointed Premier of Sarajevo Canton.
+He was removed from the post in April 2018, after he had decided to leave the SDA, disappointed with the party's policies.
+Konaković then set up his own party, People and Justice (NiP), and was then elected speaker of the Sarajevo Canton Assembly after the 2018 general election, serving until January 2020.
 Meanwhile, in July 2019, he was appointed to the Federal House of Peoples.

+Konaković has described NiP as a centrist party advocating for transparency, efficiency, and institutional reform.
+In the 2020 municipal elections, NiP significantly increased its share of votes in Sarajevo, becoming the largest political party in the city.
+The 2024 municipal elections saw NiP suffer noticeable losses in Sarajevo, losing municipal councilors in all four of the city's municipalities.
+Commenting on the results, Konaković said that NiP was "the loser in Sarajevo" and that it was a "well-deserved slap in the face."

 Minister of Foreign Affairs (2023–present)

 Appointment

 On 25 January 2023, following the formation of a new Council of Ministers presided over by Borjana Krišto, Konaković was appointed as the new Minister of Foreign Affairs within Krišto's government.